Francisco José de Ovando, 1st Marquis of Brindisi

 Francisco José de Ovando y Solís Rol de La Cerda, 1st Marquis of Brindisi (Francisco José de Ovando y Solís Rol de La Cerda, primer Marqués de Brindisi) (c.
-1693 – December 9, 1755) was a Spanish soldier who served as governor of Chile.
+1693 – December 9, 1755) was a Spanish soldier who served as Governor-General of the Philippines and governor of Chile.

 Early life

 Francisco José de Ovando was born in the city of Caceres in Extremadura.
 In 1710, at the age of seventeen, he joined the Spanish Army as a cadet, and in 1717 he transferred to the naval infantry, as a member of which he participated in the capture of Sicily in July 1718, during the War of the Quadruple Alliance.

 After a period of several years in which he returned to administrative work within the Spanish Army, he returned to the navy in 1728 as a lieutenant in charge of the frigate Génova.
 Two years later, he was commissioned to study naval construction at Cádiz.
 In 1731, he was given the command of the frigate Guipúzcoa, which as part of the fleet under Admiral Cornejo, took part in the attack to Livorno.